 I’m excited to share with you MY version of the world’s most famous chocolate chip cookie recipe!

 Whenever I’d bake the Nestle cookie recipe from the back of the chocolate chip bag, I’d end up adding a couple of spoonfuls more flour to the dough to get it the right consistency.
 This recipe uses slightly more flour than the original in comparison to the amount of butter in the recipe.

 With the original Nestle Toll House Cookie recipe, I’ve found the cookies often spread quite a bit.
 I’ve also found that many times the chocolate chips sink to the bottom of the cookie.
 The photos below help illustrate this.

 In this recipe, it turns out less is more!
-Reducing the better helps prevent the cookie from spreading so flat.
+Reducing the butter helps prevent the cookie from spreading so flat.
 Don’t worry, it’s still got that delicious, buttery cookie taste!

 Chilling the cookie dough before baking the cookies helps alleviate both problems.
 I added a half a teaspoon more baking soda to the dough so the cookies spread just the right amount during baking.